 Brent Holden is an undergraduate in the creative writing program at Ball State University.
 He is the lead poetry editor for The Broken Plate, his university’s literary magazine.
 He has had the privilege of studying under some rather fantastic writers: Jared Yates Sexton, Michael Meyerhofer, Todd McKinney, Sean Lovelace, and Mark Neely.
 This is his first official publication.

-Lead image: “Resting place” (via Flickr user scotproof)
+Lead image: “Footprints” (via Flickr user Angie Garrett)